Stockfish (chess): Features

+Stockfish uses a tree-search algorithm based on alpha–beta search with several hand-designed heuristics, and since Stockfish 12 (2020) uses an efficiently updatable neural network as its evaluation function.
+It represents positions using bitboards.

-Stockfish supports Chess960, which is one feature that was inherited from Glaurung.
-The Syzygy tablebase support, previously available in a fork maintained by Ronald de Man, was integrated into Stockfish in 2014.
-In 2018 support for the 7-men Syzygy was added, shortly after becoming available.
+Stockfish supports Chess960, a feature it inherited from Glaurung.
+Support for Syzygy tablebases, previously available in a fork maintained by Ronald de Man, was integrated into Stockfish in 2014.
+In 2018 support for the 7-man Syzygy was added, shortly after the tablebase was made available.
+Stockfish supports an unlimited number of CPU threads in multiprocessor systems, with a maximum transposition table size of 32 TB.

 Stockfish has been a very popular engine on various platforms.
 On desktop, it is the default chess engine bundled with the Internet Chess Club interface programs BlitzIn and Dasher.
 On mobile, it has been bundled with the Stockfish app, SmallFish and Droidfish.
 Other Stockfish-compatible graphical user interfaces (GUIs) include Fritz, Arena, Stockfish for Mac, and PyChess.
 Stockfish can be compiled to WebAssembly or JavaScript, allowing it to run in the browser.
-Both chess.com and Lichess provide Stockfish in this form in addition to a server-side program.
+Both Chess.com and Lichess provide Stockfish in this form in addition to a server-side program.
 Release versions and development versions are available as C++ source code and as precompiled versions for Microsoft Windows, macOS, Linux 32-bit/64-bit and Android.

 History

-The program originated from Glaurung, an open-source chess engine created by Romstad and first released in 2004.
-Four years later, Costalba, inspired by the strong open-source engine, decided to fork the project.
-He named it Stockfish because it was "produced in Norway and cooked in Italy" (Romstad is Norwegian, Costalba is Italian).
+The program originated from Glaurung, an open-source chess engine created by Tord Romstad and first released in 2004.
+Four years later, Marco Costalba forked the project, naming it Stockfish because it was "produced in Norway and cooked in Italy" (Romstad is Norwegian and Costalba is Italian).
 The first version, Stockfish 1.0, was released in November 2008.
-For a while, new ideas and code changes were transferred between the two programs in both directions, until Romstad decided to discontinue Glaurung in favor of Stockfish, which was the more advanced engine at the time.
+For a while, new ideas and code changes were transferred between the two programs in both directions, until Romstad decided to discontinue Glaurung in favor of Stockfish, which was the stronger engine at the time.
 The last Glaurung version (2.2) was released in December 2008.

 Around 2011, Romstad decided to abandon his involvement with Stockfish in order to spend more time on his new iOS chess app.
 On 18 June 2014 Marco Costalba announced that he had "decided to step down as Stockfish maintainer" and asked that the community create a fork of the current version and continue its development.
 An official repository, managed by a volunteer group of core Stockfish developers, was created soon after and currently manages the development of the project.